cmvandrevala/portfolio_analysis/README.md

 * Python 3
 * Pylab

+Additionally, you can update `utilities/constants.py` to match your system.

 ### General Ledger

 The Python scripts pull data from a general, running ledger which is formatted as a CSV file.
 The ledger has the following columns (in order):